Log in through the extension

 Stay ahead of the curve with cybersecurity education

-It’s important you and your business understand the basic terminology around data breaches and hacks.
+You and your business must understand the basic terminology around data breaches and hacks.
 Doing so can help you identify the warning signs of breaches, but it can also help you inform others of the risks to avoid.
 Moreover, businesses can use their knowledge to properly communicate with customers in a clear and timely method if a compromise ever occurs.

 Are you a consumer who’s unsure what a business is saying when notifying you of a past breach?
-Are you a business that wants to effectively communicate with your customers in the event of organizational data being compromised?
+Are you a business that wants to communicate with your customers if organizational data is compromised effectively?

 It’s important to realize that these terms are regularly misused – where people will refer to security incidents as hacks.
 As a best practice, review the details you'll communicate to others, and always get your information from a reliable publication.